Headwear, Care of

 - Class C (no electrical rating)

 - Headwear consists of a shell and the suspension.
-These work together as a system and both need regular inspection and maintenance.
+These parts work together as a system and both need regular inspection and maintenance.

 - Inspect headwear before each use.